-The internship/work placement program placed 45 students in local organisations relevant to their course of study.
-Interns also met weekly with a faculty member to discuss general topics pertaining to the global workplace, to compare experiences, and to reflect on their practical learning.
-The organisations hosting interns are carefully vetted and overseen by the Community Engagement Manager, and these organisations also become valued partners for the Charity.
+The internship/work placement program placed 75 students in local organisations relevant to their course of study.
+Interns also met weekly with a faculty member to discuss relevant topics pertaining to the global workplace, to compare experiences, and to reflect on their practical learning.
+Appropriate due diligence is undertaken in respect of the organisations hosting interns, and the internship is overseen by the Charity's Community Engagement Manager.
+These hosting organisations can also become valued partners for the Charity.

-Many students studying on the Programme strive to travel to various parts of Europe during their semester abroad, taking advantage of London's affordable airfares.
+Many students studying on the Programme strive to travel to various parts of Europe during their semester abroad, taking advantage of London's proximity to places of interest.
 In order to ensure access to such travel and learning opportunities to all students, the Charity hosts a series of three weekend-long field trips to European cities outside of England, which come at no extra cost to students.
 Sponsored activities include historical walking tours, entrances to museums, and day trips outside city centres.
-Trips are staffed with trained escorts to ensure as safe and secure a trip as possible, with an average escort-to-student ratio of 1:6.
+Trips are staffed with trained guides to ensure as safe and secure a trip as possible, with an average guide-to-student ratio of 1:6.